10.32.03.02

 (c) An emergency room that is physically connected to a hospital or a freestanding medical facility that is licensed under Health-General Article, Title 19, Subtitle 3A, Annotated Code of Maryland.

-(20) "On-site" means the physical presence of the supervising physician on the premises of the facility where the physician assistant performs delegated medical acts.
+(21) “On-site” means the physical presence of the collaborating physician on the premises of the facility where the physician assistant performs delegated medical acts.

-(22) "Physician assistant" means an individual who is licensed to practice medicine with physician supervision.
+(25) “Physician assistant” means an individual who is licensed by the Board to practice as a physician assistant.

-(24) "Prescriptive authority" means the authority delegated by a supervising physician to a physician assistant to:
+(26) “Prescriptive authority” means the authority of a physician assistant to:

 (a) Prescribe and administer: